ddwwnn/Vendor-Agnostic-Dividend-Event-Ingestion-QA-Engine-divpipe/README.md

 - ambiguous duplicate / overlapping observations
 - deterministic replay with explicit operator overrides

-The goal is not “perfect sourcing”, but a stable QA surface: canonical seed artefacts, linked event rows, severity summaries, and operator review queues.
+The goal is not “perfect sourcing”, but a stable QA surface for reproducible review: canonical seed artefacts, linked event rows, severity summaries, and operator queues.

 ```mermaid
 flowchart LR